bneil/bneil.github.io/content/review/books/leviathan_wakes.md

 My friend had told me years ago to read this book and im glad I finally have.

-What an amazing time and im looking forward to reading more from Mr. Corey.
+What an amazing time and im looking forward to reading more from the expanse.